moderntribe/square-one/docs/theme/components/breadcrumbs.md

 ### Example Usage

-An single post twig file, being passed the 'breadcrumbs' var that was assembled by the Index controller.
+A single post twig file, being passed the 'breadcrumbs' var that was assembled by the Index controller.

 ```twig
 {% extends "base.twig" %}